Pennsylvania Academy of Music: Education

-The Pennsylvania Academy of Music was one of twelve pre-collegiate autonomous schools accredited by the National Association of Schools of Music, and was a member of the National Guild of the Community Schools of the Arts.
+In 2003 PAM became accredited by National Association of Schools of Music (NASM).
+PAM was one of twelve pre-collegiate autonomous schools accredited by NASM, and was a member of the National Guild of the Community Schools of the Arts.
 It was one of the only schools in the United States that offers a pre-collegiate program in chamber music.

 In 2009, the school entered into partnerships with the China Conservatory of Music in Beijing and Lancaster Mennonite School in Lancaster.
-An exchange program is offered through the China Conservatory, and a high school diploma program focused in music is offered through Lancaster Mennonite High School.
+An exchange program was offered through the China Conservatory, and a high school diploma program focused in music is offered through Lancaster Mennonite High School.